cnrv/fpga-rocket-chip/README.md

 - `cd fpga-rocket-chip`
 - `make vivado_source`
 - then you should get **firmware.hex** and **DefaultConfig.v** under /verilog directory.
-- together with other verilog files, they are the source files used to build vivado project.
+- together with other verilog files, they are the source files used to build Vivado project.

 #### 2.1.2 new project wizard